DatabricksFactory/databricks-migration/README.md

  * $RETRY_LIMIT - Max number of retries.
  * $RETRY_TIME - Interval between each retries in seconds.
  * $CTRL_DEPLOY_CLUSTER - True or false

-The **ApplicationPlaneDeployment.ps1** script is used to deploy **Notebooks** and **Pipeline** in the Databricks Workspace .
-It takes the following parameters:

- * $RG_NAME - Resource Group Name containing the Databricks Workspace
- * $REGION - Resource Group Region
- * $LIFETIME_SECONDS - Lifetime of the Databricks token in seconds
- * $COMMENT - Side note on the token generation
  * $CTRL_DEPLOY_NOTEBOOK - True or false
  * $CTRL_DEPLOY_PIPELINE - True or false
  * $PIPELINENAME -  Name of the pipeline